unovue/radix-vue/docs/content/components/number-field.md

 Input

-The input component that render the textValue based on value and format options.
+The input component that renders the text value based on value and format options.

 <!-- @include: @/meta/NumberFieldInput.md -->

 <DataAttributesTable
   :data="[
     {
       attribute: '[data-disabled]',
       values: 'Present when disabled',
     },
   ]"
 />

 ### Increment

-The button that increase the value.
+The button that increases the value.

 <!-- @include: @/meta/NumberFieldIncrement.md -->

 <DataAttributesTable
   :data="[
     {
       attribute: '[data-pressed]',
       values: 'Present when pressed',